MicrosoftDocs/memdocs/sccm/core/migration/planning-a-source-hierarchy-strategy.md

 -   You can then set up connection credentials, additional source sites, and migration jobs for the new source hierarchy.

-If you restore an inactive source hierarchy and have not previously used the **Cleanup Migration Data** action, you can view the previously configured migration jobs for that source hierarchy.
+If you restore an inactive source hierarchy and have not previously used **Cleanup Migration Data**, you can view the previously configured migration jobs for that source hierarchy.
 However, before you can continue migration from that hierarchy, you must reconfigure the credentials to connect to applicable source sites in the hierarchy, and then reschedule any migration jobs that did not finish.

 > [!CAUTION]
 >  If you migrate data from more than a single source hierarchy, each additional source hierarchy must contain a unique set of site codes.